-The Council will complete a self-assessment of its effectiveness, including a survey facilitated by an independent organisation in early 2021.
-As with the last self-assessment conducted in 2018, Council will use the findings to support NCCA structures and curriculum development processes, and to inform the development of the next strategic plan.
+The Council completed a self-assessment of its effectiveness, including a survey facilitated by an independent organisation in early 2021 and undertook an external review of Council using another independent organisation in late 2021.
+Council will use the findings to support NCCA structures and curriculum development processes, and to inform the development of the next strategic plan.